AlfredMoore/AmphibiousQuadruped/README.md

 # Amphibious Quadruped

-# RL swimming quadrruped robot

-Model-free RL algorithm
+## Get a dog-like robot swim fast, stably, and robustly

+### features

+12 freedom degree

+PWM servos control

+Raspberry Pi 4B

+All Python

+### implementation

 Socket Communication

-12 freedom degree

-Learning to swim stably and fast
+Reinforcement Learning algorithm (PPO continuous with many tricks for performence)

+Customized Gym Environment

+IMU (9-axis)

+## Future

 TODO:

-How to learn more efficiently ?
-(RL policy)
+How to learn more efficiently ? (pretrain actor with expert data)

 How to evaluate speed and stability ?
-(Reward)
+(Reward: Tilt and sway experiment)

 How to trade off speed and stability ?
 (Reward)